 Instead of less than 4% of the investing public then – mostly in North America, plus a few prominent Arabs, we've got just about the entire world on our side!
 And there is the Chindian Love Trade.
 Furthermore, we have an indebted global system that cannot pay back at anything close to its present value.
-And we're half way through the last act of The Fourth Turning, which one way or the other is destined to wring out the monumental financial excesses of the last half century.
+And we're halfway through the last act of The Fourth Turning, which one way or the other is destined to wring out the monumental financial excesses of the last half-century.

 You may be dispirited watching "the cartel" continually knock down metals' prices, just when they seem ready to fly.
-You may be tempted to give up on the metals and join the crowd into a stock market bubble that's been rising for nine years.
+You may be tempted to give up on the metals and join the crowd in a stock market bubble that's been rising for nine years.

 We understand your frustration.
-At first blush, you may not you agree with us.
+At first blush, you may not agree with us.
 But our message to you is this - when it comes to the upside potential for the metals and miners - take some time to consider the evidence and do the math.
 Because... in our considered opinion, your biggest mental picture still might not be big enough!

 About the Author:

 David H. Smith is the Senior Analyst for TheMorganReport.com, a regular contributor to MoneyMetals.com as well as the LODE digital Gold and Silver Project.
 He has investigated precious metals mines and exploration sites in Argentina, Chile, Peru, Mexico, Bolivia, China, Canada, and the U.S. He shares resource sector observations with readers, the media, and North American investment conference attendees.